New season, same old Man City: Guardiola needs to spend and sort defence before it's too late | Goal.com

 The Covid-19 pandemic has seriously hit finances at all clubs and City have so far been outspent by title rivals Liverpool, Chelsea and Tottenham.

-That will change this week with the arrival of much-needed centre back Ruben Dias, who is set to to join from Benfica in a deal worth €70 million (£64m) with Nicolas Otamendi moving the other way for €15m (£14m).
+That will change this week with the arrival of much-needed centre-back Ruben Dias, who is set to join from Benfica in a deal worth €70 million (£64m/$82m) with Nicolas Otamendi moving the other way for €15m (£14m/$17m).

-A right-sided defender has been the priority signing all summer and the 23-year-old Portuguese international will finally be the long-awaited replacement for Vincent Kompany, who left the club nearly 18 months ago.
+A right-sided defender has been the priority signing all summer and the 23-year-old Portugal international will finally be the long-awaited replacement for Vincent Kompany, who left the club nearly 18 months ago.

 With the transfer window closing on October 5, Guardiola badly needs more reinforcements with his squad stretched and short of ideas.